 Far from being an uninterrupted series of warnings and horror stories, Dead Zone shows that hope is all around us.
 Determined champions of a better way are using common sense and ingenuity to pioneer novel approaches that just might help us turn things around before it’s too late.

-You can pre-order the book from the following retailers:
+You can order Dead Zone from the following retailers:

-- Bloomsbury (Save 30% - Special pre-order discount offer using discount code "DEADZONE" at the checkout)
+- Bloomsbury (Save 30% - Special offer using discount code "DEADZONE" at the checkout)

 - WH Smith

-You can also pre-order it instore from most good bookstores.
+You can also order it instore from most good bookstores.

 Remember to leave a review on Amazon once you’ve read it and let us know what you think!

-Also available soon: Farmageddon in pictures, the true cost of cheap meat in bite-sized pieces! (use discount code "FARMAGEDDON" at the checkout for 30% off)
+Also available: Farmageddon in Pictures, the true cost of cheap meat in bite-sized pieces! (use discount code "FARMAGEDDON" at the checkout for 30% off)

 Praise for Dead Zone